ashishbindra2/workshop/docs/python_tutorials/File.md

 print("Is File Closed : ",f.closed)      # True
 ```

-### Writing Data to Text Files:
+### Writing Data to Text Files

 We can write character data to the text files by using the following 2 methods.

 1. write(str)
 2. writelines(list of lines)

 ```py title="write(str)"